 Date and Initials are required when no signature field is available on the same page.

-Records double verification principle
+Double verification principle

-For quality or process-critical steps the execution and verification using the double verification principle may be required.
-Here the first person confirms the correct execution of the step with the date and Initials or signature.
-A second person present at the place of action checks that the execution was done correctly and confirms this by entering the date and Initials or signature.
+For quality or process-critical steps the execution and verification using the double verification principle is required.
+First person confirms the correct execution of the step or operation with date, name, signature.
+A second person present at the place of action checks that the execution was done correctly and confirms this by entering the date, name, signature.
 Both signing individuals carry responsibility for the execution (e.g., weighed portions, dilutions, calculations during the execution).
 The necessity of performing a doublecheck on-site is explained in division-specific documents.

+Second signature for review

-Here a second person also verifies the correct calculation and/or execution according to records and confirms the verification by entering the date and Initials or signature.
+Second person also verifies the correct calculation and/or execution according to records and confirms the verification by entering the date and Initials or signature.

 This second signature may also be provided at a later time, if necessary,

-The second person does not need to be on-site for checking.
+The second person does not need to be on place for checking during execution.
 Examples: calculation, checking for completeness of records.

 Applicable documents